Stump the Schwab: Round 3: The Schwab Showdown

 In the third season, the contestant who made it to the "Schwab Showdown" earned $1,000.
 If that contestant "stumped the Schwab", he earned an additional $5,000 and a guaranteed spot in the semifinals.
 If they "stumped the Schwab" in the semifinals, it was worth $15,000.
 A finals win earned $30,000, so theoretically, a contestant won up to $53,000 ($1,000 for each of the game wins + $5,000 + $15,000 + $30,000).
 Once again, however, at the end of the season, "The Schwab" won the final "Schwab Showdown", defeating Pete Fierro.

 The fourth and final season saw several scoring changes.
 The $1,000 for winning the game stayed intact through all the rounds, but a win in the "Schwab Showdown" in the first round only netted the contestant an additional $1,000.
 In the semifinals, that went up to $5,000 for a win in the "Schwab Showdown."
 In the championship show, the winner of the game played the "Schwab Showdown" for a cash jackpot which started at $9,000, and had money added to it every time "The Schwab" won the "Schwab Showdown."
 The pot, which reached $30,000, was not won, with "The Schwab" defeating Marty Asalone.

 In an episode that aired on May 24, 2005, "The Schwab" struck out for the very first time in the show's history, losing to a senior at Johns Hopkins University named Stephen Shukie ("The Schwab" is an alumnus of St. John's University) in the first college edition of the show.
 "The Schwab" only scored two points (two correct one point answers) in the whole round, while his opponent scored just four.
 In the same episode, it was the first time that the contestants (Shukie of Johns Hopkins University, Alec Tolivaisa of Worcester Polytechnic Institute, and Jonathan Evans of Tulane University) and "The Schwab" swept an entire Leading Off category (current AFC Head Coaches) without an incorrect answer.

-The episode that aired September 25, 2006 saw "The Schwab" strike out again in the last game of the preliminary round of the fourth and final season.

 If there was a tie at the end of any of the three rounds, then Stuart Scott asked a tiebreaker question, where the answer was a number.
 The person closest to that number won.

-In an episode from season two, "The Schwab" and Nick Dembski were tied at the end of "The Showdown."
-Scott then asked them how long in inches a baseball pitcher's rubber (or plate) is.
-Both came up with the correct answer — 24 inches — then crossed it out, and put 18 inches as their answer, forcing another tiebreaker question.
-The next tiebreaker question was "Karl Malone appeared in how many playoff games?"
-Dembski guessed 163; "The Schwab" guessed 237.
-The correct answer was 193.
-Being closer to the actual answer, Dembski won the tiebreaker, and thus, the game.